 David began his career as a television cameraman in Western Australia, filming in the most remote corners of the state.
 Born in Perth, he spent his youth – camera on shoulder, surfboard in car – travelling the entire west coast until he and Catherine met in Thailand and moved to TNQ.
 Dave transitioned to stills photography, and now devotes his days to documenting Australia’s wild places (and wild creatures) for magazines, books and his own website, wildtravelstory.com.

 Together, Catherine and David prefer to be exploring the path less travelled and specialise in dreaming up and documenting the kind of adventures and wildlife encounters that inspire intrepid travellers to pack their bags.
 They don’t write about the world’s hippest bars, or which galleries to visit (unless they are Indigenous rock art galleries) or what hotel deals to snap up.
 But they do guide travellers to some of the wildest natural destinations on the planet.

 The authors of 100 Things To See In Tropical North Queensland, Catherine and Dave said of their home, “Every time we fly back into Cairns and see those green hills and white strip of sand and just hugging the coastline, this opalescent sea, we just think there’s nowhere else in the world that’s this good.
 Some places have pretty beaches or a nice strip of reef, but they just aren’t as green and vibrant as TNQ.
 And it doesn’t matter what season it is, it’s always lush and gorgeous, and you can do whatever you want, outdoors, year-round.
 We’ve never found another place in the world that’s quite like that.”

-They have an 8-year-old daughter, Maya, who, as-well-as being the youngest Australian to reach Everest base-camp, accompanies them on all their travels.
+They have a 10-year-old daughter, Maya, who, as-well-as being the youngest Australian to reach Everest base-camp, accompanies them on all their travels.
 Find out more about their travels, their work and their envious life at wildtravelstory.com.